Advocacy & Policy

 • Sponsors should support visual arts education and work with visual art educators to develop competitions that do not require endorsement of particular products or businesses and refrain from exploiting students and their art.

 Participation in competitions should be optional for students.
-Visual art educators should consider identifying ways for the school and/or competition sponsors to recognize all students whose work is submitted for public competitions outside of the school.
+Visual art educators should identify ways for the school and/or competition sponsors to recognize all students whose work is submitted for public competitions outside of the school.

 Resource: